isomorphic-software/smartclient-docs/classes/SelectItem.md

 Note: `multiple:true` SelectItems with multipleAppearance:"grid" do not currently support optionDataSource binding.
 You can get around this by calling [DataSource.fetchData](DataSource.md#method-datasourcefetchdata) directly and calling [dsResponse.data.getValueMap()](List.md#method-listgetvaluemap) to obtain a valueMap.

-If the `multiple` attribute is not explicitly specified, it will default to `false`, unless thie item has a specified [valueMap](FormItem.md#attr-formitemvaluemap) and is part of a [filter interface](SearchForm.md#class-searchform) with [SearchForm.useMultiSelectForValueMaps](SearchForm.md#attr-searchformusemultiselectforvaluemaps) set to true.

 ### Groups

 - formValues